-In the past several years, Dr. Sasse has been among a small number of innovative Bariatric experts around the country who have sought less and less invasive solutions for permanent weight loss.
+In the past several years, Dr. Kent Sasse has been among a small number of innovative bariatric experts around the country who have sought less and less invasive solutions for permanent weight loss.
 An expert in advanced endoscopic procedures, Dr. Sasse has utilized earlier endoscopic technological advancements including the Stomaphyx and Rose devices to shrink gastric pouches after Roux-en-Y Gastric Bypass.
-These earlier technologies proved limited; however, in their ability to create truly effective restrictive pouches and renewed weight loss success.
+These earlier technologies proved limited, however, in their ability to create truly effective restrictive pouches and renewed weight loss success.
 Today, newer technologies allow the placement of robust internal stomach stitches which reduce the size of the pouch and decue the size of the outlet or stoma from the gastric pouch, thus creating a new sense of satiety, eliminating hunger and fostering renewed weight loss.
-Dr. Sasse is fully trained on the Apollo EndoStitch device that enables this non-invasive revision of the previous gastric bypass.
+Dr. Sasse is fully trained on the Apollo EndoStitch device which enables this non-invasive revision of the previous gastric bypass.

-Weight Re-Gain after Gastric Bypass?
+Weight Regain after Gastric Bypass?

-The Mini-Gastric Bypass or Loop Gastric Bypass
+The Mini Gastric Bypass or Loop Gastric Bypass

-The concept of a gastric bypass has been around, and been very successful, for several decades.
+The concept of a gastric bypass has been used, and been very successful, for several decades.
 While the most common type of gastric bypass is called the Roux-en-Y, another type of gastric bypass has the potential to reduce risks and be simpler to perform.

 Roux-en-Y gastric bypass and Loop Gastric Bypass have both been around for several decades.
-Both have been used frequently for a type of stomach surgery that was widely performed to treat stomach ulcers.
+Both have been used frequently for a type of stomach surgery which was widely performed to treat stomach ulcers.
 With the procedure to treat ulcers, a portion of the stomach was removed (removing the ulcerated portion) and afterwards the surgeon reconstructed the area using either Roux-en-Y or Loop Gastric Bypass.

 The differences between the two procedures are relatively minor, but debate continues in the medical world over which might offer enough subtle advantages to take the lead, and there are fierce advocates on both sides of the debate.
-Because the two procedures are so similar and have been used successfully and interchangeably, it stands to reason that the gastric bypass surgery performed today to treat obesity can be performed with either a Roux-en-Y reconstruction or loop reconstruction.
-And because the procedures are so similar, it should come as no surprise that the results are quite similar and also that there are fierce advocates arguing the advantages of each procedure in the weight-loss surgery realm.
+Because the two procedures are so similar and have been used successfully and interchangeably, it stands to reason the gastric bypass surgery performed today to treat obesity can be performed with either a Roux-en-Y reconstruction or loop reconstruction.
+And because the procedures are so similar, it should come as no surprise the results are quite similar and also there are fierce advocates arguing the advantages of each procedure in the weight-loss surgery realm.

 But if the procedures are so similar, what’s the point of having both?
 The rationale behind the Loop Gastric Bypass is that the procedure is technically simpler and less risky than the Roux-en-Y reconstruction, and the results can be more easily modified or even reversed if there’s a need.

-Studies have shown weight loss with the Mini or Loop Gastric Bypass to be quite comparable to weight-loss success with the Roux-en-Y gastric bypass with no change in complication rates.
+Studies have shown weight loss with the Mini or Loop Gastric Bypass to be quite comparable to weight loss success with the Roux-en-Y gastric bypass with no change in complication rates.
 Subsequent studies in several countries have confirmed the procedure appears both safe and effective.
 (Wang, Chakhtoura, Lee, Peraglie) Some authors believe the procedure offers the advantage of a shorter learning curve and lower complication rates for bariatric surgeons.
 Dr. Sasse has performed thousands of gastric bypass procedures, and the learning curve is no longer an issue.